All case studiesThe overnight tracking desk, covered

 How it works

 Rather than staff an overnight, the team simply handed the job over.
-The droid set itself up to wake every couple of hours through the night, do the rounds, and pull in a person only when something was genuinely off-track — so the work kept happening with no one watching it.
+It set itself up to wake every couple of hours through the night, do the rounds, and pull in a person only when something was genuinely off-track — so the work kept happening with no one watching it.

 TASK#182Overnight load trackingscheduled